Javascript is not enabled.

 AARP (Source: Shutterstock)

-After more than two years of squeezing consumers amid higher raw materials, labor and transportation costs, some retailers are cutting prices to get shoppers back in the stores.
+After more than two years of squeezing consumers amid higher costs for raw materials, labor and transportation, some retailers are cutting prices to get shoppers back in stores.
 Consumers have been reining in their discretionary spending because food, shelter and fuel prices have remained high.

-For April, the consumer price index (CPI) — which tracks a basket of goods — rose 3.4 percent, with shelter and gasoline driving it higher.
-It’s the third month in a row that inflation has increased since coming down from 40-year highs following the COVID-19 pandemic.
+For July, the Consumer Price index (CPI) — which tracks a basket of goods — rose 2.9 percent, with shelter and food driving it higher.
 “Consumers are facing affordability challenges with increasing CPI that has essentially robbed them of 20 percent of their buying power,” says Mark Hamrick, Bankrate’s Washington bureau chief.
-“People are cutting back on discretionary purchases trying to save money with respect to necessities, or at least optimize their spending.”
+“People are cutting back on discretionary purchases, trying to save money with respect to necessities, or at least optimize their spending.”

 Adults are looking for both online and in-store bargains, and they are willing to purchase cheaper brands to save a few bucks.
 That’s what Adobe Analytics, which tracks e-commerce sales, found.
 Since the start of 2024, Adobe said the share of the cheapest goods purchased increased significantly across all categories, including the following:

-At the same time, Vivek Pandya, manager of Adobe Digital Insights, says some merchants have excess inventory they built up over the past couple of years and are now lowering prices to move the merchandise.
+At the same time, Vivek Pandya, manager of Adobe Digital Insights, says some merchants built up excess inventory over the past couple of years and are now lowering prices to move the merchandise.

-These moves are far from altruistic, but in any case, consumers are getting a break at these six stores.
+These moves are far from altruistic, but in any case, consumers are getting a break at these eight stores.

 1. Aldi